wilsonmar/wilsonmar.github.io/_posts/2016-10-26-ports-open.md

 This is perhaps the most important potential vulnerability.

-Having ports listenting to outside traffic also takes CPU effort, which consumes electricity and thus reduce battery life.
+Having ports listening to outside traffic also takes CPU effort, which consumes electricity and thus reduce battery life.

 <a name="ports"></a>